-Government Encourages Application Whitelisting to Boost Security
+Government Encourages Application Whitelisting to Boost Security Against Russian Hackers

-Although, various news outlets have reported no damage was done, and they believe the primary goal was to send a message.
+Although, various news outlets report no damage was done, they believe the primary goal was to send a message.
 It appears this was a Russian power tactic.
-Russia wanted the U.S. government to know, if they wanted to do significant damage to our power grid, they could.
+Russia wants the U.S. government to know, if they want to do significant damage to our power grid, they could.

 This helps to avoid falling victim to similar attacks.
 By utilizing an application whitelist, only known safe programs are able to execute.
-This method of malware defense has been proven to be far more effective in blocking malware infections than alternative approaches.
+This method of malware defense is far more effective in blocking malware infections than alternative approaches.

-Along with whitelisting, IT professionals should be ensuring all third-party applications, programs, and operating systems are updated.
+Along with whitelisting, IT professionals should be ensuring staff updates all third-party applications, programs, and operating systems.
 Often times hackers exploit known vulnerabilities that are left unpatched by outdated systems.

 For more cyber security tips from the US-CERT, click here.

 1,158 total views, 1 views today